Quicklook Data Reduction

 start from scratch, ignoring previous reductions.

-If the user logs out of the observing session on Bigdog, and then logs
+If the user logs out of the observing session on Bigdog or Cartman,

-back in on the same date with the same account, the permissions have
+and then logs back in on the same date with the same account, the

-start irtfquicklook using their user account after logging in to
+observer could start Quicklook using their user account after

-cybele (see above).
-The reduced data will then be saved in their home
+logging in to cybele (see above).
+The reduced data will then be saved

-Occasionally, the wavelength calibration for the LXD mode is very
+Occasionally, the wavelength calibration for the SpeX LXD mode is very

 wrong (by a few tenths to several micron).

-The reduction of spectra obtained in off-slit nodding mode currently
+For SpeX, the reduction of spectra obtained in off-slit nodding mode

 For non-sidereal rates faster than ~0.10 arcsec/sec the software